Onkartayde21/SwagLabs_Assignment/README.md

 - Configure Android Path in your environment variables.
   - ANDROID_HOME: root android sdk directory
   - PATH: ANDROID_HOME + the following paths = platform-tools, tools, platforms, build-tools
   - Check it for a visual explanation (PT-BR): https://youtu.be/yuKlc-a5z5k?si=7E9sJydltJ9_9Bqe&t=73
-- Install Appium doctor: `npm install -g appium-doctor`.
-Run it: `appium-doctor --android`
   - Check the "manual fixes needed" and fix them
-- If Appium Doctor tells you apkanalyzer.bat is not found, maybe it exists, but you need to rename it putting .bat at the end of the file name.
-This was my case.
-Probable apkanalyzer location: C:\Users\YOUR_USER_NAME\AppData\Local\Android\Sdk\tools\bin
 - Install Appium inspector or run it on the web: https://inspector.appiumpro.com/
 - Configure the Appium Inspector.
 Below is the image of my configuration: